 Institutional investors often structure each and every acquisition as a reverse exchange and then subsequently decide whether they will sell and match any relinquished properties as part of their reverse exchange.
 Many investors have switched to this reverse exchange strategy exclusively in order to provide them with more flexibility when structuring real estate acquisitions.

 Reverse Exchanges Can Also Reduce Your Risk

-Regardless of your reason, you can reduce your risk by using the reverse exchange because you acquire your like-kind replacement property first, and then you have 45 calendar days to identify which relinquished property you intend to sell, and you have another 135 calendar days for a total of 180 calendar days to complete and close on the sale of your relinquished property in order to complete your reverse exchange transaction.
+Regardless of your reason, you can reduce your risk by using the Reverse 1031 Exchange because you acquire your replacement property first, and then you have 45 calendar days to identify which relinquished property you intend to sell, and you have another 135 calendar days for a total of 180 calendar days to complete and close on the sale of your relinquished property in order to complete your Reverse Exchange transaction.

-You only have to worry about selling your relinquished property within the prescribed 1031 exchange deadlines once you have acquired and "parked" title to your like-kind replacement property with your Exchange Accommodation Titleholder as part of your reverse exchange.
+You only have to worry about selling your relinquished property within the prescribed 1031 Exchange deadlines once you have acquired and "parked" title to your replacement property with your Exchange Accommodation Titleholder as part of your Reverse 1031 Exchange.

 Should your relinquished property not sell or close prior to the end of your 180 calendar day deadline, you do not have any income tax consequences to worry about because your relinquished property has not been sold!
-The reverse exchange would be collapsed and you will end up owning both properties, but you will not have any income tax liabilities to worry about since you have not sold your relinquished property.
+The Reverse 1031 Exchange would be collapsed and you will end up owning both properties, but you will not have any income tax liabilities to worry about since you have not sold your relinquished property.

-You can learn more about reverse exchanges by reading our articles entitled Overview of Reverse Exchanges and Introduction to Reverse Exchanges for more complete and in depth information on reverse exchange transactions.
-You are always welcome to contact Exeter Reverse 1031 Exchange Services, LLC for assistance with the planning, structuring and implementation of your reverse exchange strategies.
+You can learn more about Reverse Exchanges by reading our articles entitled Overview of Reverse Exchanges and Introduction to Reverse Exchanges for more complete and in depth information on Reverse 1031 Exchange transactions.
+You are always welcome to contact Exeter Asset Services Corporation for assistance with the planning, structuring and implementation of your reverse exchange strategies.

 back to top